SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 > ACTIONS - SWITCH LANGUAGE

-Changes the language Pepper is using.
+{COMING SOON - AVAILABLE TODAY ONLY IN DOGFOOD} Changes the language Pepper is using.

 <aside type='info'>NOTE: Requires that you have a multilingual Dialogflow agent.
 Also note that this will change the language for the entire communication system involving Pepper.
 This includes Pepper's language, the transcription service language, and the Dialogflow agent.  </aside>